Managing hemophilia with inhibitors can bring challenges

-Bleeds can lead to joint damage, so having preventive treatment is essential.
+Bleeds can lead to joint damage, so having preventative treatment is essential

-In a real-world study of people with hemophilia, including hemophilia B with inhibitors, the median annual bleed rate was:
+In a real-world study of people with hemophilia, including hemophilia B with inhibitors:

 Blood drop and 18